Book of Ezra: Manuscripts

 The oldest surviving manuscript of Ezra is 4QEzra, also called 4Q117; it contains Ezra 4:2–6, 9–11; 5:17; 6:1–5.
 It dates to the Hasmonean period (140–37 BC).
 A 7th-century Egyptian ostracon contains a fragmentary text of the Septuagint (Greek translation): 1 Esdras 2:10, 9:21–24.
 A Vulgar Latin translation is found in the Codex Amiatinus (8th century).
 The Hebrew text in full is found in the Aleppo Codex (10th century) and Leningrad Codex (11th century).

 Persian documents

 Seven purported Persian decrees of kings or letters to and from high officials are quoted in Ezra.
 Their authenticity has been contentious.
 While some scholars accept them in their current form, most accept only part of them as genuine, while still others reject them entirely.
 L.L.
 Grabbe surveyed six tests against which the documents can be measured (comparative known Persian material, linguistic details, contents, presence of Jewish theology, the Persian attitude to local religions, and Persian letter-writing formulas) and concluded that all the documents are late post-Persian works and probable forgeries, but that some features suggest a genuine Persian correspondence behind some of them.
-By contrast, Richard C. Steiner and H. G. M. Williamson argue that the linguistic and other evidence suggests that the documents are authentic.
+Other scholars, such as Richard C. Steiner and H. G. M. Williamson, argue that the linguistic and other evidence suggests that the documents are authentic.